 Credit by Examination

-UT Arlington recognizes that many students have gained academic achievement in certain subject areas prior to entering an institution of higher education.
-UT Arlington strongly encourages such superior attainment, recognizes it for academic purposes and permits students who have done such work to obtain course credit through examination.
+UTA recognizes that many students have gained academic achievement in certain subject areas prior to entering an institution of higher education.
+UTA strongly encourages such superior attainment, recognizes it for academic purposes and permits students who have done such work to obtain course credit through examination.
 It is the student's responsibility to read and understand the following policies before attempting to attain credit-by-exam.
 Testing Services recommends students consult with their academic advisors to make sure the credit by exam will be applied to their degree program.

 Credit by examination aims to give students the opportunity to receive credit by examination in courses within the regular curricular offerings of the University where proficiency may be practically and validly determined.